caf3ina/HeadPage-Demo-App-Protect-RASP/README.md

 A Simple and porpousely vulnerable django web-application for testing and learning

 * Create a account in Cloud One https://cloudone.trendmicro.com/

 * We will focus in Application Security (RASP) to protect our application

+* Trend Micro Cloud One - Application Security provides runtime protection for containerized applications and serverless functions.
+When Application Security is properly deployed, threats to your web applications will be detected and protected against, minimizing your risk.
+Determined attackers are continuously running scanners against your site, creating malicious user accounts, fuzzing various elements, triggering exceptions, and attempting to run exploitation tools

 * More information here: https://cloudone.trendmicro.com/docs/application-security/

 ![index](docs/index.png)